-As a general rule, taxation of a PFIC shareholder depends on various factors, the most important of which is the PFIC's status or non-status as a QEF.
-The shareholder of a QEF is required to take his or her share of the PFIC's ordinary income into his or her own income as a constructive dividend.
-Otherwise, the shareholder is to pay penalty interest on any excess distribution.
+As a general rule, taxation of a PFIC shareholder depends on various factors, the most important of which is the PFIC's status or nonstatus as a QEF.
+The shareholder of a QEF is required to take their share of the PFIC's ordinary income into their own income as a constructive dividend.69 Otherwise, the shareholder is to pay penalty interest on any excess distribution.70 a.

-a.
 Constructive Distributions by a QEF

 A shareholder who has elected QEF status follows the general rules familiar to U.S. shareholders of CFCs.
-Specifically, the QEF shareholder takes into income his or her pro rata share of the PFIC's ordinary earnings; constructive distributions from earnings invested in (i) U.S. property and (ii) excess passive assets; and the PFIC's net long-term capital gain as a capital gain.
+Specifically, the QEF shareholder takes into income their pro rata share of the PFIC's ordinary earnings; constructive distributions from earnings invested in (i) U.S. property and (ii) excess passive assets; and the PFIC's net long-term capital gain as a capital gain.71 income only for the years that the corporation qualified as a PFIC under the statutory rules.72

 The years when the shareholder is to take those amounts into income turns on whether the shares of the PFIC, as to the shareholder, are pedigreed or unpedigreed shares.
-If the shares are pedigreed income then the shareholder reflects the PFIC's income in his own income only for the years that the corporation qualified as a PFIC under the statutory rules.
+If the shares are pedigreed income, then the shareholder reflects the PFIC's income in their own